dsccommunity/SqlServerDsc/README.md

 ## Requirements

-The minimum PowerShell version required is 4.0, which ships in Windows 8.1 or Windows Server 2012R2 (or higher versions).
+The minimum PowerShell version required is 4.0, which ships in Windows 8.1 or Windows Server 2012 R2 (or higher versions).
 But PowerShell 4.0 can also be installed on Windows Server 2008 R2.
 The preferred version is PowerShell 5.0 or higher, which ships with Windows 10 or Windows Server 2016.

 ## Examples

-You can review the "examples" directory in the xSQLServer module for some general use scenarios for all of the resources that are in the module.
+You can review the [Examples](/Examples) directory in the xSQLServer module for some general use scenarios for all of the resources that are in the module.

 ## Change log